"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: How topologically nontrivial threads arise inside the discrete non-Abelian vacuum manifold.

+From the topological (geometrical) point of view, the said suggests two ways for breakdown the $U(1)$ gauge symmetry inherent to the superconductivity model.

+In Type II superconductors, in which the second-order phase transition takes place, the appropriate $U(1)\simeq S^1$ group manifold collapses {\it instantly} in the way when domain walls arise simultaneously between all the topological sectors of the circle $S^1$.

+In Type I superconductors, in which the first-order phase transition takes place, collapsing the $U(1)\simeq S^1$ group manifold occurs {\it gradually} in the way similar that in the case of NO vortices, us discussed above.
+A distinctive feature of the first-order phase transition taking place in Type I superconductors thus the coexistence of the mentioned geometrical (topological) structures (at the temperature $T\to 0$).
+Note herewith that the latent heat depends manifestly on the change in the background magnetic field $H$ (rather on changes in the temperature of environment!) as Eq. (\ref{latent}) reads.
+Thus we can speak about the gradual "magnetic" distortion of the $U(1)\cong S^1$ group space in this case.
+This is instead of the thermal distortion in the case of the NO model \cite{No}.

-The said allows to construct the plots $H(T)$ for the s, n and mixed states in Type II superconductors (see Fig. 7 in \cite{Landau52}).
+In spite of the said, it is obvious that in the Curie point $T_c$, $ H_{c_1}\to H_{c_2}\to 0$.
+The said allows, for all that, to construct the plots $H(T)$ for the s, n and mixed states in Type II superconductors (see Fig. 7 in \cite{Landau52}).

-Note by the way that for a cylinder located in a longitudial background magnetic field (when $n=0$), also a second-order phase transition occurs. }.

-It is enough manifest that the case of Type II superconductors can be treated as a nonrelativistic limit of the Abelian Higgs NO model \cite{No} \footnote{It is so at identifying \cite{Lenz, Ryder} the density of a superconducting {\it Cooper pair} with the Higgs field squared $\vert \phi\vert^2 $ in the NO model \cite{No}. }.
+It is enough manifest that the case of Type II superconductors may be treated as a nonrelativistic limit of the Abelian Higgs NO model \cite{No} \footnote{It is so at identifying \cite{Ryder, Lenz} the density of superconducting {a \it Cooper pair} with the Higgs field squared $\vert \phi\vert $ in the NO model \cite{No}. }.

-As in the NO model \cite{No}, the nontrivial topological content of the Ginzburg-Landau superconductivity theory \cite{V.L.} can be discovered.